zorrocrisis/CharacterLevelMachineTranslation/README.md

 ## **Quick Start**
 This project's source files can be downloaded from this repository.
 They are divided into the following main files:
-- ***hw2-q3*** - contains a Perceptron, a logistic regression and a multi-layer Perceptron classifiers, all grounded on "manual" implementations of differentiation.
+- ***hw2-q3*** - contains an encoder-decoder model with bidirectional LSTM and auto-regressive LSTM, with the option of utilising an billinear attention mechanism.

 To run this poject, follow these steps:
 1. Install the necessary dependencies:
      - pip install torch
-     - pip install scikit-learn
+     - pip install numpy
      - pip install matplotlib
-     - pip install torchvision

 2. Simply run whatever file you would like utilising a terminal.
-Bare in mind some models accept input parameters.
+Bare in mind the main file accepts input parameters.
 Examples:
-     - python hw1-q1.py logistic_regression
-     - python hw1-q2.py ffn -layers 1 -hidden_sizes 200
+     - python hw2-q3.py
-     - python hw1-q2.py -layers 2 -hidden_sizes 200 -learning_rate 0.1
+     - python hw2-q3.py --use_attn
+     - python hw2-q3.py --use_attn --dropout 0.6 --n_epochs 60

 Feel free to change the test and training sets, as well as any other parameters you see fit.